 - reset internet explorer xp (10)

-- how to reset internet explorer settings in windows xp (2)
+- reset internet explorer settings in windows vist (1)

 - reset internet explorer settings windows 2008 (1)